Applications for autumn semester 2021 will open end November/beginning December.

 The University I-Grade Committee will meet to review all I-Grade applications after the end of semester.
 You will be able to view whether your I-Grade application was approved when your semester one results are published.

-Due to an unprecedented call on our front-line healthcare workers, the University is keen to minimise the impact of our internal processes on the countries health system and services.
+Due to a continued call on our front-line healthcare workers, the University is keen to minimise the impact of our internal processes on the national health system and services.
 As such, where you are submitting an application for a Student Health Centre I-Grade for consideration and you do not already have third-party certification that supports the application, there is no requirement to seek such certification.
 The application must include the full details of the medical related issue and, where available, reference any third-party certification that supports the application.
 There is no need to submit copies of any third-party certification to the University at this stage but you should retain copies for future use if required.
 Where no third-party certification is available, it is vitally important to state that you are self-certifying.